 Catherine and David, she a doctor, he a professor, are at first glance the perfect couple.
-Happily married with a talented teenage son, they appear to have an idyllic life.
+Happily married with a talented teenage son, they appear to have the perfect life.
 But when David misses a flight and his surprise birthday party, Catherine's long simmering suspicions rise to the surface.
 Suspecting infidelity, she decides to hire an escort to seduce her husband and test his loyalty.
 Catherine finds herself 'directing' Chloe's encounters with David, and Chloe's end of the bargain is to report back, the descriptions becoming increasingly graphic as the meetings multiply.
-Written by

 I guess I've always been pretty good with words.
 In my line of business.
 It's as important to be able to describe what I'm doing as it is to do what I'm doing.
 When to say what.
 What words to select.

 Some men hate to hear certain terms.
 They can't stand specific moves and then they can't live without others.
 It's part of my job to know where to place my hand, my lips, my tongue, my leg and even my thoughts.

 What kind of pressure, for how long, when to stop.
 I can become your first kiss... or a ...

 When David (Liam Neeson) misses his flight home from New York and, as a result, the surprise party his wife Catherine (Julianne Moore) has planned for him, Catherine is forced to swallow her disappointment and any suspicions and return to the waiting guests.
 Reading a text message sent to David's phone the following morning from one of his female students, Catherine's fear grows.
 More suspicious than ever that David is having an affair, Catherine seeks out Chloe (Amanda Seyfried), an escort, hiring her to test David's fidelity.